mulle-sde/mulle-match/README.md

 Manage *task* plugins.

 Add a sourcable shell script as a *task*.
-It needs to define the function `task_world_main` to be a usable plugin for the task "world":
+It needs to define a function `task_<task>_main` to be a usable plugin.
+So for the task "world":

 ```
 cat <<EOF > my-plugin.sh